jasonabuzzell/Artivox/README.md

 modules: _nltk_, _pattern.text_, _pandas_, _statsmodel.api_, _text2emotion_, and _numpy_.

 **NOTE:** _Artitalk_ (and _Artivox_, for that matter) are still under development! _Artitalk_ will converse, but the syntax will be incorrect and result in non-intellegible sentences.
 This will be patched soon.
+You may also notice there are a plethora of for loops, and even though they only iterate at most 20 times, this is being cleaned up as well!

 If you have any questions or want to correct some code, let me know at jasonabuzzell@gmail.com!